James Small, Public Safety Director. 262-495-4200. Email: firstname.lastname@example.org

 You can now pay Village fees with a credit or debit card or use your checking or savings info. to pay electronically.

-Simply call 262-495-8316 or stop at the Village Clerk's Office to pay Village fees via electronic funds.
+Simply call 262-495-8316 or stop at the Village Clerk's Office to pay Village fees via electronic funds AFTER you have determined the dollar amount.

 Reminder from Palmyra Police Department that bicycles and skateboards are not permitted on the sidewalks along W. Main Street between 1st and 4th Street.